Through its FOR GOOD programme, Wicked spearheads a range of causes born out of the themes of the award-winning musical.

-Flying into its fifth incredible year, the "prestigious Wicked Young Writers' Award" (The Times) was established in order to link the important messages of Wicked with a competition that would inspire young people to use their writing to look at life a little differently.
+Flying into its sixth incredible year, the "prestigious Wicked Young Writer Awards" (The Times) was established in order to link the important messages of Wicked with a competition that would inspire young people to use their writing to look at life a little differently.

-The Award recognises excellence in writing, encourages creativity, and helps develop writing talent in young people between 5-25 years old from all backgrounds and areas of the UK & Ireland.
+The Awards, including the new FOR GOOD Award for Non-Fiction, recognise excellence in writing, encourage creativity, and help develop writing talent in young people between 5-25 years old from all backgrounds and areas of the UK & Ireland.

 We are partnered with National Literacy Trust.